-This article originally appeared in the Mexican edition of VICE, April/May.
+This article originally appeared in the Mexican edition of VICE Magazine, April/May.

-Culiacan is the stronghold of the Sinaloa cartel, headed by Joaquín "El Chapo" Guzmán, who was arrested for the third time on 8th of January, 2016.
-They are the most stable drug trafficking organisation of the last 20 years.
-While other groups saw their leaders fall — dead or incarcerated — the Sinaloa cartel maintained an organisational structure more or less consistent for decades.
-Because of this, and after two escapes from high security prisons, El Chapo continues to be an iconic figure of the "narcocultura" — the culture of the Narco.
+Culiacan is the stronghold of the Sinaloa cartel, headed by Joaquín "El Chapo" Guzmán, who was arrested for the third time on January 8, 2016.
+The cartel is the most stable drug trafficking organization of the last 20 years.
+While other groups saw their leaders fall—dead or incarcerated—the Sinaloa cartel maintained an organizational structure more or less consistent for decades.
+Because of this, and after two escapes from high security prisons, El Chapo continues to be an iconic figure of the narcocultura—the culture of the Narco.

-But amidst all this, the crosses are the most visible symbol of the influence of the Narco in Culiacan, a type of street cenotaph that mark the spots where thousands have been slain.
-According to the Mexican Interior Ministry, over 26 thousand Sinaloans were murdered in the last decade.
+But amidst all this, the crosses are the most visible symbol of the influence of the narco in Culiacan, a type of street cenotaph that marks the spots where thousands have been slain.
+According to the Mexican Interior Ministry, over 26,000 Sinaloans were murdered in the last decade.

-The majority of the crosses stand to remember the anonymous dead: crosses of iron, cement, or wood, without names or dates to commemorate, they stay the forgotten, deteriorating below the dry Sinaloan sun.
-Abandoned between the sidewalks, in small silent streets and hidden behind the weeds, in ditches – one of the preferred places of the cartel for their executions.
+The majority of the crosses stand to remember the anonymous dead: crosses of iron, cement, or wood, without names or dates to commemorate.
+They remember the forgotten, deteriorating below the dry Sinaloan sun.
+They're abandoned between the sidewalks, in small silent streets, and hidden behind the weeds in ditches—one of the preferred places of the cartel for their executions.

 Many crosses are accompanied by large plastic signs with photos of the deceased and messages of love and remembrance.
 Hector Israel Laveaga Salazar died at the age of 19 on November 3, 2007 under unknown circumstances.

-The body of Jose Luis Valenzuela Zamudio, aged 33, was found executed in the trunk of an abandoned Grey Chevrolet Saturn on the outskirts of Culiacan on highway 15, known to locals as La Costerita.
+The body of Jose Luis Valenzuela Zamudio, age 33, was found executed in the trunk of an abandoned gray Chevrolet Saturn on the outskirts of Culiacan on Highway 15, known to locals as La Costerita.
 His hands were bound behind his back with a plastic zip tie.
 His life is believed to have ended on June 30, 2013.

-Next to Culiacan's beautiful botanic gardens sits this nameless cross marking the death of a 36-year-old, whose body was found on 21st of December, 2008.
+Next to Culiacan's beautiful botanic gardens sits this nameless cross marking the death of a 36-year-old, whose body was found on December 21, 2008.
 Two women operating a tortilla street stand nearby explained that a lady had been eating in a nearby taqueria and was killed as she left.

-This murder occurred in the midst of a bloody turf war within the Sinaloa Cartel that paralysed the state capital in 2008 and 2009.
+This murder occurred in the midst of a bloody turf war within the Sinaloa cartel that paralyzed the state capital in 2008 and 2009.
 Sinaloa cartel associates and lifelong friends of El Chapo, the Beltran Leyva brothers, turned on Guzmán when the youngest of the four brothers was arrested by Mexican authorities in early 2008.

-On the 8th of May, Édgar Guzmán Salazar, aged 22, stepped out of his car with a friend when an estimated 15 to 40 gunmen armed with AK-47s and grenade-launchers emerged.
+On May 8, Édgar Guzmán Salazar, aged 22, stepped out of his car with a friend when an estimated 15 to 40 gunmen armed with AK-47s and grenade launchers emerged.
 In the parking lot, they left more than 500 bullet shells.

-At 2:50 pm on 20th of June, 2008, 41-year-old Jesús Antonio Beltran Soto was driving down busy Gabriel Leyva Solano Boulevard in his brown Chevrolet Silverado when a Volkswagen Jetta collided with his vehicle in front of a volunteer fire station at the intersection with Juan Aldama street.
-Three armed gunmen — two holding AK-47s, one a .38 Super pistol — stepped out of the car and hit Beltran with over 70 bullets.
+At 2:50 PM on June 20, 2008, 41-year-old Jesús Antonio Beltran Soto was driving down busy Gabriel Leyva Solano Boulevard in his brown Chevrolet Silverado when a Volkswagen Jetta collided with his vehicle in front of a volunteer fire station at the intersection with Juan Aldama street.
+Three armed gunmen—two holding AK-47s, one a .38 Super pistol—stepped out of the car and hit Beltran with more than 70 bullets.

-Many credit Sanchez with the popularisation of narcocorrido music, singing tales of gangster infamy.
-On night, Chalino drove away from a Culiacan club he had just performed in with two of his brothers, a cousin and a group of young women.
+Many credit Sanchez with the popularization of narcocorrido music, singing tales of gangster infamy.
+On night, Chalino drove away from a Culiacan club he had just performed in with two of his brothers, a cousin, and a group of young women.
 They were pulled over by armed men in Chevrolet Suburbans, who displayed state police identification cards.
 According to witnesses, Chalino pleaded with the men to leave the others behind and only take him.
-His body was discovered on 16th of May, 1992.
+His body was discovered on May 16, 1992.

 One of the city's most famous crosses belongs to prominent human rights activist, Norma Corona Sapién, 38, the president of the independent Human Rights Commission of Sinaloa.
-She was gunned down outside of her car in downtown Culiacan on 21st of May, 1990.
+She was gunned down outside of her car in downtown Culiacan on May 21, 1990.

 According to a man selling busts of Malverde outside the shrine, a family was arriving to pay homage to the generous bandit, when another car pulled up and a firefight ensued.
 The daughter of the family was killed in the crossfire where her cross now lays.

 Off La Costerita is a long dirt road known as the Primavera, or the Spring.
-In the thick brush that adorns both sides of the quiet road are cross after cross in what has long been a favourite location for executions and the dumping of bodies by cartel hitmen.
-On this ageing cross the initials FRC have been scratched, possibly in an attempt to remove them.
+In the thick brush that adorns both sides of the quiet road is cross after cross in what has long been a favorite location for executions and the dumping of bodies by cartel hitmen.
+On this aging cross, the initials "FRC" have been scratched, possibly in an attempt to remove them.

 Two crosses in the Primavera commemorate two apparently unrelated deaths separated by over two years.
-Martín Oswaldo Chávez Chávez, 31, was found on the 14th of April, 2011, wrapped in an orange sheet in the grass off the side of the road with bullet shells next to his body.
+Martín Oswaldo Chávez Chávez, 31, was found on the April 14, 2011, wrapped in an orange sheet in the grass off the side of the road with bullet shells next to his body.

 Jalz is etched in a simple white scrawl leaving little to remember this man, who according to someone who knew him, had been in jail for robbery.
 After he got out, he got on the wrong side of someone connected to the cartel.
 His body was found murdered alone in the grass.

-In one stretch along La Costerita three cenotaphs lay closely together.
-Little is known about each; Tiburcio "Tiburón or Shark" Cazares Angulo, 46, died May 30th, 1993; a women known as Verito died at the age of 28; the third is unmarked.
+In one stretch along La Costerita, three cenotaphs lay closely together.
+Little is known about each; Tiburcio "Tiburón" Cazares Angulo, 46, died May 30, 1993; a women known as Verito died at the age of 28; the third is unmarked.

-José Benjamín Hernandez, 18 years old, died November 2009.
+José Benjamín Hernandez, 18, died November 2009.
 Nothing else is known.

-Amado Romero Beltran, 30 years old, was leaving his house with his sister to buy groceries when he was gunned down with a 9mm pistol on March 20th, 2007.
+Amado Romero Beltran, 30, was leaving his house with his sister to buy groceries when he was gunned down with a 9mm pistol on March 20, 2007.

 An unmarked cross is situated directly in front of a luxurious apartment complex next to the city's popular Foro Park.
 Flowers surround a balloon with images of dice, playing cards, and poker chips.